boltdesignsystem/bolt/ITCSS vs Atomic Design.md

 <hr>

-## HTML Architecture (how UI gets composed together to build something reusable), aka Atomic Design
+## HTML Architecture
+How UI gets composed together to build something reusable, aka Atomic Design
 1. __atoms__: smallest reusable chunk of UI. text. buttons. icons. lists. input elements. vanilla HTML elements.
 Grid.
 Wrapper.
 Doesn’t require or expect any particular class or classes (or any classes at all).
 2. __molecules__: Reusable collection of Atoms.
 For example, a card = image + headline + paragraph + button
 3. __organisms__: Reusable collection of Molecules: ex.
 A card row (3 cards in a 3 column grid).
 Or a global footer (nav lists + grid + social icons, etc).